davidfrantz/force/docs/source/howto/lcf.rst

    :height: 400

    *FORCE HLPS workflow for land cover fraction mapping with regression-based unmixing and syhnthetically mixed training data* |copy| *Franz Schug*

+Note

+Please note that FORCE parameter files require absolute file paths.
+This is why path names in the provided parameter files are placeholders and should be adapted according to your folder structure when you would like to replicate the workflow yourself.

 Data Acquisition
 -----------------------------------